thi-ng/umbrella/packages/meta-css/README.md

 In a MetaCSS stylesheet, the template can then be used like a function call, like so:

-`shrink(4rem, 1s)`
+`shrink(4rem, 1)`

-Here, two params are supplied as comma-separated list between the `(`..`)` parens.
-In the template definition the `{0}`/`{1}` patterns are indicating where these numbered params will be inserted.
-Templates support any number of params/arguments and each param can be used multiple times in multiple locations, incl. property names and/or values.
+Here, two arguments are supplied as comma-separated list between the `(`..`)` parens.
+In the template definition the `{0}`/`{1}` patterns are indicating where these numbered args will be inserted.
+Templates support any number of params/arguments and each one can be used multiple times in multiple locations, incl. property names, values, and in documentation (`group` & `desc` fields).

-When templates are compiled, the number of expected params is computed automatically and later checked when against the actually given args when the template is used.
-If the given number of args differs, an error will be thrown.
+When templates are compiled, the number of expected args is computed automatically and later checked against the actually given args when the template is used.
+An error will be thrown if the given number of args differs.

-If a template's `props` is a string, the optional `unit` field can be used to assign a CSS unit to provided params.
-If `props` is an object `unit` will be ignored.
+If a template's `props` is a string, the optional `unit` field can be used to auto-assign a CSS unit to provided args.
+If `props` is an object, the `unit` option will be ignored.

-Using the above template and the MetaCSS stylesheet reference `#test {
+Using the above template and the MetaCSS stylesheet `#test { shrink(4rem, 0.5) }`
-shrink(4rem, 0.5s) }` will then be expanded to:
+will then be expanded to:

 ```css
 #test {